timothyf/MaskIt/README.md

 ## Contact

-Created by Niloy Hasan Nahid — feel free to reach out for questions or feature requests.
+Created by Timothy Fisher — feel free to reach out for questions or feature requests.

 ---